 Format is everything

-LinkedIn essentially treats their newsletters like their articles, so if you’ve published Pulse pieces before, you’re in familiar territory.
-Of course, that means you can’t innovate much with the look and feel in the same way as you can with an email (not yet at least).
-But you can:
+LinkedIn essentially treats their newsletters like their articles.
+So, if you’ve published Pulse pieces before, you’re in familiar territory.
+Of course, that means you can’t innovate much with the look and feel in the same way as you can with an email – but the platform is working on making that better.
+You can:

 - Name your newsletter